loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 In other words:

-- `ignore-user-agents` reduces accidental wake-ups caused by routine Argo cluster traffic
+- `ignore-user-agents` reduces accidental wake-ups caused by routine Argo CD cluster traffic
 - `skip-reconcile` reduces noisy or premature app behavior while the cluster is intentionally unavailable